How to go hiking in the Faroe Islands

 Finding hiking gear in the Faroe Islands

-Before you go hiking to popular sights such as Slættaratindur or Kallur Lighthouse, you can ramp up your outdoor adventure in the Faroe Islands by visiting the local outdoor store Jógvan Weihe.
-The store is situated in the outskirts of Tórshavn where you will find the most comprehensive source for outdoor and hiking gear.
+Before you go hiking to popular sights such as Líraberg Cliff or Hvíthamar, you can ramp up your outdoor adventure in the Faroe Islands by visiting the local outdoor store Útirok.
+The store is situated in Tórshavn city centre.
+Here you will find the most comprehensive source for outdoor clothing and hiking gear.

 - See also: Vacation Packages in the Faroe Islands

-Besides tents, outdoor equipment, backpacks, and clothing, the staff is keen on giving you the newest tips and up-to date expert advice about the weather in the Faroe Islands and exciting hiking routes.
+Get everything from trekking poles, thermal underwear, hiking boots, gas canisters, and more.
+Besides a great selection of outdoor equipment, backpacks, and clothing, the staff is keen on giving you the newest tips and up-to date expert advice about the weather in the Faroe Islands and exciting hiking routes.

-At Jógvan Weihe you will find gear for day-hikes as well as for multiple-day trekking such as cookware.
+At Útirok you will find gear for day-hikes no matter the season.
 You can discover the huge range of equipment especially selected to the changing weather conditions in the Faroe Islands.

 When asking for hiking routes, you will be told to always stay within designated paths.
 It is also recommendable to hike with others.
 It is far safer to be more than one person in case of emergency.